ChemBOMAS: Accelerated BO in Chemistry with LLM-Enhanced Multi-Agent System: Details of Prompts

-As outlined in the main text, our methodology leverages large language models to support several critical tasks in reaction optimization, such as analyzing literature, assessing parameter significance, and understanding physicochemical properties to inform the construction of a hierarchical optimization tree.
+As outlined in the main text, our methodology leverages LLMs to support several critical tasks in reaction optimization, such as analyzing literature, assessing parameter significance, and understanding physicochemical properties to inform the construction of a hierarchical optimization tree.
 This appendix section presents a detailed overview of the specific prompts designed to guide the LLM in executing these crucial Tasks.